logos-maker/ikiGUI/README.md

 - Better documentation (2024).
 - Readymade graphics for easy usage (2024).
 - Adopt version control when the API interface for ikiGUI is stable (2024).
+- Better support for TTF True Type fonts for realtime usage (2025).
 - Support for 'embeddedd systems'/'stand alone hardware'(2025).
 - Tools for faster development and rapid GUI design (2025).
 - Support usage in more languages  (bindings for Python or maybe Lua and Wren, 2025).